 Rules of maintenance for a favorable flowering

-In the garden shops cyclamen is mainly soldautumn, when the buds were already formed and began to blossom.
-Therefore, when choosing a flower, pay attention to the plant, which is already ready to bloom or has still quite unrevealed buds.
-Naturally, the selected flower should not have any external damage, the leaves should be juicy low-lying.
-The main criterion for further successful flowering is the planting of the cyclamen tuber.
-In no case should it be immersed in the ground completely, no less than 1/3 of the part should be visible on the surface.
-Cyclamens are very fond of diffuse light and react painfully to direct sunlight.
-If you keep the plant on the windowsill, always shade it from the bright sun.
-The best option for the necessary sunlight is the south-western windows.
-For good health and regular flowering cyclamen requires a cool air temperature.
-In summer it is best to + 18 ° C, but not more than 23-25.
-If possible, prikopayte plant in the garden in the shade.
-In winter, in the midst of flowering, the air temperature should not be above 15 ° C. It is low temperature that affects the formation of buds and long flowering.
+Cyclamen is mainly sold in garden storesin the fall, when the buds have already formed and begun to bloom.
+Therefore, when choosing a flower, pay attention to a plant that is already ready to bloom or has enough unopened buds.
+Naturally, the selected flower should not have any external damage, the leaves should be juicy and low-lying.
+The main criterion for further successful flowering is planting the cyclamen tuber.
+In no case should it be completely immersed in the soil, at least 1/3 of the part should be visible on the surface.
+Cyclamens love diffused light and react painfully to direct sunlight.
+If you keep the plant on a windowsill, be sure to shade it from the bright sun.
+The best option for the necessary sunlight is south-west windows.
+For good health and regular flowering, cyclamen requires cool air temperatures.
+In summer, +18 ° C is best, but not more than 23-25.
+If possible, dig in the plant in the garden in the shade.
+In winter, at the height of flowering, the air temperature should not be higher than 15°C. It is the low temperature that affects the formation of buds and long flowering.
 During the growing season, regular but moderate watering is necessary.
 Water often, but not abundantly.
-Do not overdry or, on the contrary, over-moisten the soil excessively.
-Take care that the water does not stagnate on the tuber and leaves - this can lead to decay of the flower.
+Do not allow the soil to dry out or, conversely, become over-watered.
+Make sure that water does not stagnate on the tuber and leaves - this can lead to rotting of the flower.
 To do this, pour water into the edge of the pot.
-Water is best used in a restrained, soft, room temperature.
-Excess liquid must be drained from the saucer, so that the roots do not accidentally rot.
-Cyclamen is also not indifferent to humidity.
-Until the beginning of flowering, you can occasionally spray the flower from the spray gun, but carefully make sure that water does not accumulate on the leaves.
-Optimum will be spraying not leaves, but air around the flower.
-To increase the humidity, it is also recommended to put the pot on a special tray with expanded clay, pebbles or wet moss.
-In this case, remember: the roots of the plant should not come into contact with water.
-Depending on the species under favorable conditions, the flowering period lasts from October to March.
-In the spring, as all the flowers fall, the watering of the cyclamen is gradually reduced.
-And by the summer to water the plant in general is very rare.
-There comes a so-called rest period, during which the leaves turn yellow, dry and fall off.
-There are bare tubers.
-At this time it is desirable to put the pots with tubers on their side and place in a cool shaded place.
-Closer to autumn, the pot is put upright and begins to gradually moisten the soil. why cyclamen does not bloom
+It is best to use settled, soft water at room temperature.
+Excess liquid must be drained from the saucer so that the roots do not accidentally rot.
+Cyclamen is also partial to humidity.
+Before flowering, you can occasionally spray the flower from a spray bottle, but carefully ensure that water does not accumulate on the leaves.
+It is optimal to spray not the leaves, but the air around the flower.
+To increase humidity, it is also recommended to place the pot on a special tray with expanded clay, pebbles or wet moss.
+Remember: the roots of the plant should not come into contact with water.
+Depending on the species, under favorable conditions, the flowering period lasts from October to March.
+In the spring, as all the flowers fall, watering the cyclamen is gradually reduced.
+And by summer, the plant needs to be watered very rarely.
+The so-called dormant period begins, during which the leaves turn yellow, dry and fall off.
+Bare tubers remain.
+At this time, it is advisable to lay the pots with tubers on their sides and place them in a cool, shaded place.
+Closer to autumn, the pot is placed straight and the soil is gradually moistened.why cyclamen does not bloom

 Cyclamen transplantation

-In autumn a new flowering period begins, whichis marked by the growth of small leaves.
-At this time, it is necessary to engage in plant transplantation.
-The pot must be small for transplantation: for a small one and a half-year-old tuber, a pot of diameters no larger than 8 cm is selected; for bulbs 2-3 years suit 15 cm pot.
-Another option for the correct selection of the pot is as follows: the distance between the edge of the pot and the tuber itself should be 3 to 4 cm.
-If a cyclamen is more often rotten in a large pot, then a premature and short bloom is possible in a small pot.
-The result of the optimally selected pot will be a lush bloom and a healthy root.
-The old soil is replaced completely.
-The new soil mixture can be purchased in the garden store in ready form with the mark "for cyclamen".
-When self-preparing soil use leaf earth, humus, river sand, turf or peat.
-It is mandatory to have a drain and a vent at the bottom of the pot.
-The prepared soil mixture is recommended to be calcined or steamed, treated with a weak solution of potassium permanganate, because cyclamens are very easily susceptible to pest attack.
-It is necessary to transplant the flower neatly, without damaging the basal com.
-Pay special attention: in order for your cyclamen to bloom, when transplanting the Persian variety, the bulb can not be completely buried in the soil, be sure to leave 1/3 of the tuber on the surface.
-When transplanting other species, a deep landing is allowed, but when transplanting a "Neapolitan" variety, it is absolutely necessary to immerse the tubers completely in the ground.
-Once again, we emphasize: improper planting of the bulb is a common mistake, and the main reason why, actually, the cyclamen do not bloom.
-After the transplant, the cyclamen is placed in a cool bright place and gradually begins to increase watering.
-At the stage of intensive growth of leaves before flowering, it is necessary to feed the flower with mineral fertilizers.
+In autumn a new flowering period begins,which is marked by the growth of small leaves.
+At this time, it is necessary to transplant the plant.
+The pot for transplanting should be small: for a small one-and-a-half-year-old tuber, a pot with a diameter of no more than 8 cm is selected; for 2-3-year-old bulbs, a 15 cm pot is suitable.
+Another option for choosing the right pot is as follows: the distance between the edge of the pot and the tuber itself should be from 3 to 4 cm.
+If cyclamen rots more often in a large pot, then premature and short-term flowering is possible in a small one.
+The result of an optimally selected pot will be lush flowering and a healthy root.
+The old soil is completely replaced.
+New soil mixture can be purchased at a garden store ready-made with the mark "for cyclamens".
+When preparing the soil yourself, use leaf soil, humus, river sand, turf or peat.
+Drainage and a ventilation hole at the bottom of the pot are required.
+It is recommended to heat or steam the prepared soil mixture, treat it with a weak solution of potassium permanganate, because cyclamen is very susceptible to pest attacks.
+The flower must be transplanted carefully, without damaging the root ball.
+Pay special attention: in order for your cyclamen to bloom, when transplanting the Persian variety, the bulb cannot be completely buried in the soil, be sure to leave 1/3 of the tuber on the surface.
+When transplanting other species, deep planting is allowed, but when transplanting the "Neapolitan" variety, it is imperative to completely immerse the tubers in the soil.
+Let us emphasize once again: incorrect planting of the bulb is a common mistake, and the main reason why cyclamens do not bloom.
+After transplanting, cyclamen is placed in a cool, bright place and watering is gradually increased.
+At the stage of intensive leaf growth before flowering, it is necessary to feed the flower with mineral fertilizers.
 It is best to use organic compounds.
-Avoid large amounts of nitrogen - this can lead to decay of the root system. cyclamen does not bloom
+Avoid high nitrogen levels as this can lead to root rot.cyclamen does not bloom

 Diseases and pests that inhibit flowering

-Often, rapid color loss and delaythe very period of flowering lead to some cyclamen diseases.
-Let us dwell on the most common types.
-Fusarium - damage to plant tissues by fungi, releasing toxic substances into the vessels of leaves.
-It is shown by the yellowing of the leaves from the tops, mainly from one side of the plant.
-Gradually, the whole flower becomes infected, including the tuber, which sooner or later leads to death.
+Often leads to rapid flower shedding and delaysSome cyclamen diseases occur during the flowering period itself.
+Let's look at the most common types.
+Fusarium is a fungal infection of plant tissues that secrete toxic substances into the leaf vessels.
+It manifests itself as yellowing of the leaves from the tops, mainly on one side of the plant.
+The entire flower, including the tuber, gradually becomes infected, which sooner or later leads to death.
 Wet rot is a bacterial and very dangerous disease.
-The initial stage is accompanied by a sharp fading and the smell of rot from the tuber.
-The root system is also exposed to infection.
-There is no method to combat decay, the plant must be destroyed.
-Gray rot is a fungal disease, manifested by the growth of gray mold on the leaves, which causes the plant to turn yellow and die.
-Aphids are small, pesky insects of gray, green or black color.
-Dangerous because it sucks the juice from the leaves of the plant.
-You can detect by folding the leaves, the buds do not open, but the flowers are covered with sticky discharge.
-Further plant growth slows down.
-The situation worsens the defeat of sticky leaves with a black fungus.
-The fungus in turn worsens the gas exchange.
-Cyclamenic mite is a very small insect, mostly yellow.
-At the initial stage, the tick settles on the inside of the leaf.
-The affected leaves curl, buds wither and fall off.
-The thrips are the pest of the oval form growing to 2 mm.
-With the help of wings they fly from a sick plant to a healthy one.
-After himself leaves a silver trail, affects mainly the leaves, the flowers are covered with spots and gradually fade.
-Methods of pest control allow the use of chemical and biological products.
-But the best treatment, as always, is prevention, which consists in regular inspection of the cyclamen, periodic processing of leaves with special solutions and proper maintenance of the plant.
-On average cyclamen lives 15-20 years, and in one period you can get up to 70 flowers.
-Gradually fading buds should be removed together with a pedicel.
-Leave the yellowing leaves on the tuber itself.
-By the way, cut flowers of cyclamen perfectly stand in the water.
-Scattered ends and regular water changes in the vase extend the shelf life to 2-3 weeks.
-You will be interested to learn about one more feature of the cyclamen tubers - they contain a toxic substance that causes inflammation of the skin.
-Whereas folk medicine uses this flower in the treatment of sinusitis, rheumatism, and homeopaths use cyclamen for the treatment of female genital organs and diseases of the central nervous system.
-In ancient books, cyclamen is called pork bread, because these animals eagerly feed on the roots of the cyclamen.
-But we, lovers and connoisseurs of indoor plants, cyclamen is close "fluttering" like butterflies flowers.
-Observing all the above recommendations, you will give yourself joy and sunshine in the long winter months, admiring the magnificent flowers.
+The initial stage is accompanied by sudden wilting and a rotten smell from the tuber.
+The root system is also susceptible to infection.
+There are no methods for combating rot; the plant must be destroyed.
+Gray rot is a fungal disease that manifests itself as the growth of gray mold on the leaves, causing the plant to turn yellow and die.
+Aphids are small, annoying insects of gray, green, or black color.
+They are dangerous because they suck the juice out of the plant's leaves.
+You can detect it by the curling of the leaves, the buds do not open, and the flowers are covered with sticky secretions.
+Further growth of the plant slows down.
+The situation is worsened by the defeat of sticky leaves by sooty fungus.
+The fungus, in turn, worsens gas exchange.
+The cyclamen mite is a very small insect, mostly yellow.
+At the initial stage, the mite settles on the inside of the leaf.
+The affected leaves curl, the buds wither and fall off.
+Thrips are an oval-shaped pest up to 2 mm in height.
+Using their wings, they fly from a sick plant to a healthy one.
+They leave a silvery trail behind, mainly affecting leaves, while the flowers become covered with spots and gradually wither.
+Pest control methods allow the use of chemical and biological preparations.
+But the best treatment, as always, is prevention, which consists of regular inspection of the cyclamen, periodic treatment of the leaves with special solutions and proper maintenance of the plant.
+On average, cyclamen lives 15-20 years, and in one period you can get up to 70 flowers.
+Gradually, withering buds should be removed along with the peduncle.
+Yellowing leaves should be plucked at the tuber itself.
+By the way, cut cyclamen flowers stand well in water.
+Split ends and regular changes of water in a vase extend the shelf life to 2-3 weeks.
+You will be interested to know about another feature of cyclamen tubers - they contain a poisonous substance that causes skin inflammation.
+While traditional medicine uses this flower to treat sinusitis, rheumatism, and homeopaths use cyclamen to treat female genital organs and diseases of the central nervous system.
+In ancient books, cyclamen is called pig bread, because these animals willingly feed on cyclamen roots.
+But for us, lovers and connoisseurs of indoor plants, cyclamen is close to flowers "fluttering" like butterflies.
+By following all the above recommendations, you will give yourself joy and a sunny mood during the long winter months, admiring the magnificent flowers.

 Comments